What types of gambling are legal in Connecticut?

 Live poker was legalized through the charitable casino night loophole.
 It did not require a change in law due to the Indian Gaming Regulatory Act.
 The casinos do not pay taxes on poker revenue.
 Players must be at least 21 years of age.

 Fantasy sports contests are legal in Connecticut.
-All large fantasy sports operators accept players from the state.
-This includes DraftKings, FanDuel, Fantasy Draft and Yahoo.
+Several large fantasy sports operators accept players from the state.
 College and professional events are allowed.
 Contest entries may be made on mobile apps or websites.
 Fantasy prop bets are not permitted.